 - After this conference, we started receiving recognition in the corporate world.

-- Company incorporated in March 2008, Satyam Investigation in January 2009.
+- The company incorporated in March 2008, Satyam Investigation in January 2009.

 - Annual anti-fraud conferences; launched the J-Score to identify the anomalies in the financial statements.